 At the feet of the evergreen Wallowa Mountains, the town of Joseph shares the appearance and mindset of high desert ski towns West of the Rockies.
 It holds the advantage of being both a smaller and humbler version of the college and ski towns that appear consistently on “best towns to live” lists from publications such as Outside Magazine.
 Those lists, by the way, will change significantly as severe droughts and summer fires decrease the quality of two of the critical resources in the region: ever-scarce water; and air quality.

 Dan Price had invited us over to visit his underground home in the outskirts of this pleasant, laid-back town.
-All we had was a location that led to a forested property on a downslope towards an accelerated mountain creek, so we parked the car and confirmed Dan we had arrived at the indicated direction.
+All we had was a GPS location to guide us to a forested property downsloping to a naughty mountain creek, so we parked the car and confirmed with Dan that we had arrived at the indicated direction.

 I decided to stay next to the car with the children, ensuring our basic needs before any other move.
 At the same time, Kirsten ventured a path past the handmade gate, from the top of which it was impossible to recognize any manufactured structure in the meadow below us, a mere forested hillside with running down to meet the creek three or four hundred feet in front of us.